veerak2/CDS_Text_Classification/README.md

 Things completed:
 - Obtained 1000 transcripts from YouTube.
-- Preprocessed the corpus.
+- Preprocessed the corpus using nltk, spacy.
 - Designed a simple heuristic for classification by looking for key words such as 'interactive' and 'dashboard' in the transcript.
-Observed that some of the labels were wrong.
+Observed that some of the existing labels were wrong.
 - Relabelled the dataset.
 Implemented a quicker way to label by using IPython widgets.
+- Modularized the code.
+In the process of moving code from notebook to scripts.

 To do:
-- Finding the best Model
-- Modularize the code
-- Move from notebooks to script
-- Wrap everything using FastAPI
+- Experiment with more models.
+Implement MLflow for tracking experiments.
+- Use FastAPI for backend and streamlit for frontend.
+- Experiment with DVC(Data Version Control)
-- Containerize the application
+- Containerize the application using Docker.

+Given more time:
+- Unit testing for code using Pytest
+- Explore Great Expectations for testing data